St. David's Episcopal Church (Radnor, Pennsylvania): Founding

 After Rev. Evans' departure, the Welsh-speaking Anglicans of Radnor sent the Society a 100-signature petition requesting a shipment of Welsh-language prayer books and Bibles, and especially requesting another Welsh-speaking missionary.
 A complete response was apparently slow in coming; ten years later, upon meeting their new leader, the parishioners "heartily engaged themselves to build a handsome stone church to be named after the Patron Saint of Wales".
 The cornerstone of the new building was laid on May 9, 1715.
-In an unusual expression of solidarity between denominations, several other clergymen assisted with the laying of the foundation, including Pastor Sandel of Old Swedes Church in Philadelphia.
+In an unusual expression of solidarity between denominations, several other clergymen assisted with the laying of the foundation, including Pastor Andreas Sandel of Old Swedes Church in Philadelphia.
 A floor was not added to the church until 1765.
 The building still stands, and seats 100 in old-fashioned box pews; the current organ is not original, having been built in 1952.

 An early pastor, the Rev. John Clubb, who served from about 1707 to 1715, and later the Rev. Robert Weyman, who served during the 1720s, were paid by the Society for the Propagation of the Gospel in Foreign Parts and shared duties between St. David's and Old Trinity Church, located about 20 miles to the east in Oxford.